highcharts/highcharts/docs/chart-and-series-types/sunburst-series.md

 `levelIsConstant` is an option used together with the `levels` and `allowDrillToNode` options.
 By default it is set to true.
 When set to false the first level visible when drilling is considered to be level one.
 Otherwise the level will be the same as in the tree structure.

-### Navigating through levels
+### Traversing through levels

-For multiple levels consider using breadcrumb from drilldown module to help navigate through the chart.
+When `allowTraversingTree` property is enabled, clicking on a point, allows zooming in to its children.
+To help traverse through levels, breadcrumbs are used (part of the sunburst module) showing a single button to the previous level or the full path to that point.

 Read more about the breadcrumbs [here](https://www.highcharts.com/docs/advanced-chart-features/breadcrumbs).